 Lean Construction Education

-If you’re looking to develop expertise in lean construction, there are numerous educational materials available to assist.
-Touchplan is proud to offer an extensive list of topics covered through the blog, lean construction case studies to add value and insight into the learning process, lean learning downloadable modules and other published custom articles.
-Touchplan has also invested in hiring some of the premier lean leaders in the world to further the mission of lean construction and support customers.
+If you’re looking to develop expertise in Lean construction, numerous educational materials are available to assist.
+Touchplan is proud to offer an extensive list of topics covered through the blog, Lean construction case studies to add value and insight into the learning process, Lean learning downloadable modules and other published custom articles.
+Touchplan has also invested in hiring some of the premier Lean leaders in the world to further the mission of Lean construction and support customers.

 The AGC also offers a Construction Management (CM)-Lean Certification program in partnership with the Lean Construction Institute.
 After obtaining the certification, there are CM Lean continuing education credits that you must take to keep up with the changing mandates, regulations, and design methodology.
 The initial credential is valid for three (3) years, but thirty (30) hours of Lean Construction-related continuing education (CE) hours are required.